Effun-141/Effun-141.github.io/_posts/2023-05-01-Design of a Laser SLAM System Based on LeGO-LOAM..md

 ## Contributions

-1.
+1. Designed a system based on the mainstream open-source LiDAR SLAM framework LeGO-LOAM and ROS, becoming familiar with both the system principles and code.
-2.
+2. Added a pose-saving function to LeGO-LOAM for comparison with ground truth, based on an in-depth understanding of the code.
-3.
+3. Set up the required software environment for experiments, including installing Ubuntu 18.04, ROS-melodic, and dependencies like Gtsam, PCL, and OpenCV.
-4.
+4. Tested the system using the KITTI dataset, viewing the generated 3D point cloud map in real-time in RViz.

-## Conclusion
+5. Compared ground truth poses with estimated poses using the evo tool.

 ## Outcomes

-1. A course report that received a score of 98, ranking 1st out of 90 in the class.
+1. A course report that received a score of 98, ranking 1/90 in the class, which can be access at the following link:

 <a href='https://effun.xyz/assets/img/20230501/1.pdf?spm=1001.2014.3001.5502'><img src="https://img.shields.io/badge/-course report-blue?logo=Git&logoColor=white"></a>